apiel51/MMDA-Project/README.md

 The general functionality of this project was assigned, but implementation was designed individually.

+Me and my partner's implementation received the 3rd highest score in the class out of over 30 submissions.

 This project was created for CMSC424 at University of Maryland, College Park with Professor Nick Roussopoulos.